google.com, pub-6952772305928907, DIRECT, f08c47fec0942fa0

 I should also say that:

 The first option for getting to Shetland is by boat.
-This service is currently run by Northlink (although it’s up for tender at the moment and we all await the outcome nervously), bookings can be made via their website, here.
+This service is currently run by NorthLink Ferries, bookings can be made via their website.
 Two boats operate this life-line service – The Hjaltland and Hrossey – running between Lerwick and Aberdeen daily – each boat passing each other on their respective passages north and south – the journey times vary between 12 and 14 hours (depending on whether or not the boat calls in at our island neighbour, Orkney 50 miles to the south-west).

 The boat can be booked via Northlink's website.

-Undoubtedly, this is the quickest option (if all goes to plan), flights are between an hour and an hour and a half (compared to the 12-14 on the boat).
-However, this it’s not always the most reliable way to get here (or away) and as any islander will probably confirm, if you want to avoid the risk of lengthy delays and cancellations – take the boat (and bang, there goes any chance of sponsorship from Loganair).
+Undoubtedly, this is the quickest option (if all goes to plan), flights take between an hour and an hour-and-a-half (compared to the 12-14 on the boat).
+However, this is not always the most reliable way to get here (or away) and, as any islander will probably confirm, if you want to avoid the risk of lengthy delays and cancellations – take the boat (and bang, there goes any chance of sponsorship or freebies for me from Loganair).

-Flights can be booked via the Loganair website.www.loganair.co.uk
+Flights can be booked via the Loganair website.

 Benefits of flying: